 How to make vegan trifle

-This is a layered dairy-free trifle recipe which consists of cake, strawberry jam, fresh strawberries, custard and whipped cream.
+This is a classic Scottish recipe– a layered dairy-free trifle recipe which consists of cake, strawberry jam, fresh strawberries, custard and whipped cream.
 Then you simply repeat the layers until your bowl is full!

 For the cake

 The first step to making a tasty vegan strawberry trifle is to make the sponge cake.
 I used my vanilla sheet cake recipe here.

 If you’d like something quicker that requires less effort, you can use a ready-made vegan sponge (if you can find one) or you can use a boxed vanilla cake mix.

 In case you didn’t know, most boxed cake mixes are vegan-friendly and you can make easy switches for the ingredients they ask you to add.

 Switch dairy milk for plant-based milk, butter for vegan butter, and eggs for flax eggs (mix 1 tablespoon of ground flax seed with 2 tablespoons of water for each egg).